Skip to main content

 Organizing as United Campus Workers can benefit international students in many ways.
 To name a few, it can help you eliminate discrimination, navigate bureaucracy, create a sense of community, and improve your healthcare plan and funding.
 It is a part of our visa restrictions that we cannot work for more than 20 hours a week or work outside school, except in special circumstances.
 Therefore, it is especially important for international students to see stipends increase every year.
 Demands for higher pay, better healthcare, and better treatment constitute the core of our “Fair Pay and a Say at UK” campaign.

 Since international students formed the International Academics Constituency Group within the union in Spring 2020, we fought for the rights of international students both locally and nationally.
 We pushed back against the Trump administration’s attacks on international students and faculty throughout the state.
 We connected with other international workers and those interested in international student issues across the region.
-We won a 10% increase in TA stipends in A & S College.
+We won a 10% increase in TA stipends in A and S College.